You’ve probably seen those barcodes with all the lines and squares on them, but what are they, and what do they do?

 It is a barcode symbology widely used in the United States and other countries.
 It consists of 12 digits that uniquely identify a product.
 You can find this code on most products that you buy in stores.

-This blog post discusses the definition, symbology, types, advantages, disadvantages, and requirements of UPC.
+This blog post discusses the definition, symbology, types, advantages, and disadvantages of UPC, and how it is different from SKU.
 In addition, the post explains the steps to get UPC for your product.

 Definition